SanityPirate/Visual-Basic-Pong/README.md

 at a large project with any kind of coding.

 This project helped me to define my coding style and also provided me a way to increase my proficiency at debugging.
-While the project is far from bug free, I am happy with how it turned out.
-It is a fully functional game created purely with Visual Basic and the tools it offers.
+While the project is far from bug-free, I am happy with how it turned out.
+It is a fully functional game created purely with Visual Basic.

 ## Future Improvements